jimburton/scrabble/chapters/Chapter1.md

 ## Players and the game

 Now we can move on to think about players and the game itself.
-A player has a name a rack and a score.
-Wherever possible, we are going to use the `Text` datatype instead of `String` when we need to store text content.
-This is because `String` is inefficient.
-Like `Data.Map`, it is usual practice to import `Data.Text` with a qualified name, apart from the name of the type itself which we import directly for convenience.
+A player has a name, a rack and a score.
+The name is stored as `Data.Text` rather than `String`.
+Wherever possible, we are going to use the `Text` datatype instead of `String` when we need to store text, because `String`, being a simple linked list, is inefficient.
+Like `Data.Map`, it is usual practice to import `Data.Text` with a qualified name, apart from the name of the type itself which is imported directly for convenience.

 ```haskell
 import Data.Text (Text)